Verified Quadratic Virtual Substitution for Real Arithmetic: Top-Level Algorithms

 \subsection{Correctness of Top-Level Algorithms}

-The correctness of our top-level algorithms is established by the following theorem, which expresses that any initial formula \isa{$\phi$} is logically equivalent to the resulting formula after running the algorithm on \isa{$\phi$}; in other words, the two formulas (initial and final) have the same truth-value in every state, i.e. for every valuation of free variables.
-Here our \isa{eval} function is capturing the semantics of substituting a valuation into a formula.
-For a valuation characterized by a list $\nu$ of real numbers and a formula $\phi$, \isa{eval $\phi$ $\nu$} is true whenever $\phi$ is true at $\nu$, i.e. when the $i$th entry of $\nu$ is plugged in for the $i$th free variable of $\phi$ (for all $i$).
+The correctness of our top-level algorithms is established by the following theorem, which expresses that any initial formula \isa{$\varphi$} is logically equivalent to the formula obtained by running the algorithm on \isa{$\varphi$}; in other words, the two formulas (initial and final) have the same truth-value in every state, i.e. for every valuation of free variables.

 \begin{isabelle} \correctness \end{isabelle}